Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

 # Alpine Peak Climbing and Ski Shop CDK

-GitHub Actions deploys the app using AWS CDK.
+Deployments run only through the GitHub Actions CI/CD workflow using AWS CDK.

 The frontend, .NET API, and PostgreSQL run as ECS containers on one On-Demand `t3.nano` EC2.
 PostgreSQL data lives on retained EBS storage.

 ## Structure

-- `app.py` creates the repository and application stacks.
+- `app.py` creates the repository, application, and media delivery stacks.
 - `alpine_peak_cdk/` contains the stack definitions.
+- `alpine_peak_cdk/media_storage.py` defines the `MediaStorage` construct inside the application stack; its S3 bucket stays in `us-west-1`.
+- `alpine_peak_cdk/media_stack.py` defines the separate delivery stack in `us-east-1`, required for CloudFront's ACM certificate and WAF.
+The same CI/CD workflow deploys it with the application.
 - `postgres/` contains the PostgreSQL Docker image and configuration.
 - `tests/` checks the main infrastructure settings.